TeachersFirst's Resources to Avoid the Summer Slide

 GradesK to 6

 In the ClassroomUse these "courses" as reinforcement of concepts, to uncover misconceptions, and to explore interesting topics.
 Share the activities on your interactive whiteboard or projector.
 Create learning centers focuses on the specific content of the activities.
 Have cooperative learning groups (or individual students) explore specific topics and report back to the class.
 For example, have each group view the activities for a specific body part (blood, brain, hearing, immune system, heart and circulation, skeleton, skin, teeth, and more) and create a multimedia presentation.
-Some tool suggestions for a multimedia presentation are (click on the tool name to access the review): PBWorks (wiki), Site123 (blog), Renderforest (newscast video), and Genially (poster/bulletin board).
+Some tool suggestions for a multimedia presentation are (click on the tool name to access the review): PBWorks (wiki), Site123 (website or blog), Renderforest (video maybe a newscast), and Genially (poster/bulletin board).
 Or, have cooperative learning groups create online books using a tool such as Bookemon, reviewed here.
 Provide this link on your class website for families to explore together.